 The family scapegoat receives the shadow projections of the family.
-They are the one that carries and tries to express qualities, needs, reactions and expressions which may not have had a chance or live in the family.
+They are the one that carries and tries to express qualities, needs, reactions and expressions which may not have had a chance to live in the family.
 Often if we review the family history we will be able to see a pattern or something the scapegoat is trying to live for the family that could not be expressed, or struggled to be expressed over generations.
 They may be the carrier of hidden sadness or pain.

 There is also collective element to the scapegoat which means certain qualities in any particular culture are accepted and are seen as valuable to express where as others may be demonised.
 Religious beliefs create the scapegoat by dictating what is “holy” and what is “demonic” and so create splits.
 The pervasive spread of the Catholic zeitgeist, for example, reveres qualities of self sacrifice, meekness, chastity and in many ways a repression of essential elements of what it means to be a human animal struggling to express oneself in the word as a self who can feel a sense of balanced empowerment and know it is okay to have legtimate wants and needs and life in an organic feeling body.

 The scapegoat in the family is particularly created by the narcissistic parent who, as a child, could not live the wholeness of who they were due to parental neglect, abandonment, hostility, stress or other kinds of splits.
-John Bradshaw in his work on shame, Healing the Shame that Binds You, and many others have shown how in families affected by toxic shame, the scapegoat is a role that is taken on often, though not only, by the second child.
+John Bradshaw in his book on shame, Healing the Shame that Binds You, and and other writers have shown how in families affected by toxic shame, the scapegoat is a role that is taken on often, though not only, by the second child.

 In fact the issue of shame is central to narcissistic disorders and the creation of the scapegoat.
 If we are truly able to develop and live, free to express the totality of who we are without shame, the shadow may not be created, thus no need for scapegoats.